Proven Rhode Island DUI With Drugs Ready To Fight For You

 It is strictly illegal to operate a motor vehicle in Rhode Island if you have any amount of a scheduled controlled substance in your bloodstream.
 If you have been arrested for driving under the influence of drugs – sometimes called a DUI with drugs – you stand to face the same penalties as a DUI related to alcohol intoxication.

 Penalties you could face if convicted of a DUI with drugs include:

 - Possible jail time

 - License suspension or revocation

 - Community service

-Act fast and start defending yourself before things get out of hand by contacting dedicated DUI lawyers.
-Our firm’s Rhode Island DUI lawyers are known throughout the state for providing compassionate yet tenacious legal counsel at all times.
+Act fast and start defending yourself before things get out of hand by contacting dedicated DUI with drugs lawyers.
+Our firm’s Rhode Island DUI with drugs attorneys are known throughout the state for providing compassionate yet tenacious legal counsel at all times.

 Want to know more about us?
 Check out our recent case results.

 A person can legally drive with a blood alcohol content (BAC) level under 0.08%, so long as he or she does not create a dangerous driving situation for other motorists.
 However, if there is a single tenth of a percentage of a scheduled controlled substance in a person’s blood test, it is illegal and constitutes a DUI with drugs.
 This harsh method of determining illegality is largely due to the fact that it is not widely understood how a drug can affect someone’s driving ability in small amounts.
 To be “safe” about it, legislation has been drafted to make it outright illegal.

 Many drugs are known to linger in a person’s system for days, despite having no active psychological impact any longer.
 The actual date of ingestion is irrelevant.
 If police detect any narcotic presence, they can make an arrest and file charges.